 Will Koh Tao ever be able to get rid of that negative image?

 As the love for Koh Tao and Thailand is real, you might think I am biased writing this blog.
 But don't worry I am not here to promote Koh Tao as a tourist destination or telling you island hopping in Thailand is completely safe.
-I simply want to give you some more information about the safety issues in Thailand based on my personal experiences as I lived on the island and traveled to Koh Tao multiple times.
+I simply want to give you some more information about the safety issues in Thailand based on my personal experiences as I lived in Koh Tao and traveled around Thailand uncountable times since 2008.

 I understand that because I am a sporty and fit 1.86 meter (6'1) tall Dutch guy, I might not be the best benchmark for writing an article about how safe it is to travel to Koh Tao.
 With all due respect but I obviously have no idea how a small blonde girl would feel visiting Koh Tao.
-But this article is my opinion on the safety issues on Koh Tao island based on my own experiences.
+But in this article I express my personal opinion on the safety issues in Koh Tao island based on my own experiences.